aakashsharan/alien_invasion/README.md

 ###What is it?

-An arcade game developed using pygame (a python library)
+An arcade game using pygame referred from the book [Python Crash Course](https://www.nostarch.com/pythoncrashcourse)

 ---

 ###Project course

 Currently the game is in development.

 ---